Core Idea

 Why This Matters

-Two Extremes to Avoid:
+Two extremes to avoid:

 - Treating every decision as architecturally significant: Creates documentation overhead and slows teams down